isl-org/Open3D/docs/tutorial/Advanced/fast_global_registration.rst

             prepare_dataset(voxel_size)

 For the pair comparison, the script reuses ``prepare_dataset`` function defined in :ref:`global_registration`.
-It produces downsampled point cloud as well as fpfh features.
+It produces a pair of downsampled point clouds as well as FPFH features.

-RANSAC
+Baseline
 ``````````````````````````````````````

 .. code-block:: python